 - Daniel Horen Greenford (M.Sc.): Equitable allocation of emissions embodied in international trade

-- Cassandra Lamontagne: Local observations and expected climate impacts on Gitga'ata First Nations community
+- Cassandra Lamontagne (M.Sc.): Local observations of environmental change and climate change impacts in Gitga'at First Nation

 - Travis Moore (M.Sc.): Extreme weather events due to global mean temperature increases